 The campus is situated in the heart of downtown Boston, which means that you are surrounded by some of the nation’s top businesses, industry leaders and innovators.
 Because of its location, students also have access to a surplus of experiential opportunities, internships and volunteer programs.
 Within one year of receiving their degree, 92% of graduates are employed or are enrolled in graduate school.

 Suffolk University boasts over 60 undergraduate programs and over 50 graduate programs.
 In the classroom, undergraduates benefit from a 13:1 student-to-faculty ratio and 20-person class sizes.
-Around campus, students can get involved in the over 80 clubs and organizations available or participate in school spirit by watching the more than 12 NCAA Division III teams.
-Outside of the classroom, Suffolk students are also dedicated to giving back and have logged around 37,000 hours of community service.
-As a Suffolk alumni, you’ll be joining a network of 78,000 graduates who help one another advance in their professional careers.
+Around campus, students can get involved in the over 80 clubs and organizations available or participate in school spirit by watching the more than 13 NCAA Division III teams.
+Outside of the classroom, Suffolk students are also dedicated to giving back and have logged around 37,000 community service hours of community service.
+As a Suffolk alumni, you’ll be joining a network of 70,000+ alumni who help one another advance in their professional careers.

 At Suffolk, you’ll learn from the best instructors and industry experts in their fields.
 The small class sizes allow faculty to give students individual attention that isn’t always found at larger schools.
 Of the full-time faculty, 91% have PhDs or terminal degrees and are consistently conducting high-level research, publishing books or advising multinational companies.
 Suffolk professors use a teacher-scholar model which focuses on creating curriculum that is based around research and experiential learning.
 To ensure their research is always up-to-date, Suffolk’s Center for Teaching Excellence regularly sponsors workshops, events and research opportunities.